lawrancej/CompilerDesign/index.md

 ### What is bootstrapping and how does it work?
 Bootstrapping is a series of steps that slowly builds up a self-hosting compiler.

+> TODO: expand this so to answer how it works.

 ### What are the phases of a compiler?
 Compilers consist of several distinct phases split among the front and back end.